StackVista/stackstate-docs/use/views/events_perspective.md

 The events listed in the Events Perspective can be filtered in two ways using the **View Filters** pane on the left side of the StackState UI:

-* **Topology filters** define the elements \(components and relations\) for which events will be displayed.<br />Only events relating to elements that match the applied topology filters or the view itself will be visible.
-See [how to change the topology filters](/use/filters.md#topology-filters).
+* [**Topology filters**](/use/filters.md#topology-filters) define the elements \(components and relations\) for which events will be displayed.
+Only events relating to elements that match the applied topology filters or the view itself will be visible.

-* **Event filters** refine events displayed based on category, type, source and tags.<br />The events displayed in the Events Perspective can be filtered.
-See [how to change the event filters](/use/filters.md#event-filters).
+* [**Event filters**](/use/filters.md#event-filters) allow you to refine the events displayed based on event category or type, source system and tags.

 ### Time filter